A mathematical model for measurement: Measurement apparatus

 This seems to be all well-established except for how to drive the quantum effect on $M$ to the macroscopic level for observation (cf. \cite{Oz97}).
 Recently Harada and Ojima describe such an amplification process as well as the preceding interaction between the observed and the probe systems in terms of certain abelian groups by noting a specific property of {\em regular representation} (section 3 of \cite{Oj09}).
 Here we propose another mathematical model for measurements of a quantum system in a C*-algebra setting, which incorporates a mechanism of {\em magnifying quantum effects to the classical level}\footnote{This expression is taken from page 250 of Penrose's book \cite{Pen}.} into the measuring apparatus.
 In this scheme the state of the quantum system transforms to new ones according to a certain probability law just like the phase does to a new one in phase transition we encounter in equilibrium quantum statistical mechanics.

 The (microscopic) quantum system is described by the C$^*$-algebra $\K=\K(\Hil)$ of compact operators on a separable Hilbert space $\Hil$ just as above and the (macroscopic) measuring apparatus is by a unital separable non-type I nuclear simple C$^*$-algebra $A$ with a certain unital endomorphism and a pure state.\footnote{That the C$^*$-algebra $A$ is non-type I and nuclear is assumed to assure that $A$ has a desired endomorphism \cite{K03}.
-We may assume that $A$ is the UHF algebra of type $2^\infty$, or the infinite tensor product of $2\times 2$ matrices, which may be considered as the observable algebra for an infinite number of electrons.} We will then specify a unitary from the combined system $\K\otimes A$ to dictate an interaction.
-After applying the adjoint action of the unitary and the endomorphism we reach a situation similar to the above; instead of $M$ (or the von Neumann algebra generated by $M$) we will obtain an abelian von Neumann algebra with zero intersection with the compact operators, as the center of the observable algebra, as an outcome of this process.
+We may assume that $A$ is the UHF algebra of type $2^\infty$, or the infinite tensor product of $2\times 2$ matrices, which may be considered as the observable algebra for electrons with an infinite degrees of freedom.} We will then specify a unitary from the combined system $\K\otimes A$ to dictate an interaction.
+After applying the adjoint action of the unitary and the endomorphism we reach a situation similar to the above; instead of $M$ (or the von Neumann algebra generated by $M$) we will obtain an abelian von Neumann algebra, as the center of the observable algebra, as an outcome of this process.

+We have introduced $FS(A)$ and $FR(A)$.
+Let $S(A)$ denote the set of all states of $A$.
+Then $S(A)$ is the closed convex subset of $A^*$ and let $PS(A)$ be the set of extreme points of $S(A)$ each of which is called a pure state.
+Then the GNS representation $\pi_\omega$ associated with $\omega\in PS(A)$ are irreducible; hence $PS(A)\subset FS(A)$.
+We will later concentrate on $PS(A)$ instead of $FS(A)$ because our knowledge on endomorphisms is limited.